Find all the answers to your Maryland Million questions here.

 Maryland Million Day is run at either Laurel Park in Laurel, Maryland, or Pimlico Race Course in Baltimore, Maryland.

 Maryland Million Day is held in the fall of the year, depending on the racing dates allocated to the host rack.

 Purse distribution for Maryland Million Day races shall be as follows: first 55%; second 20%; third 10%; fourth 5%; fifth 3%; and sixth 2%.
-Ten percent of the day's gross purses will be paid in the form of nominator awards.
+No owner bonuses are paid on Maryland Million Day.

 The Maryland Million may run other races throughout the year for eligible horses.
 Call the Maryland Million office for details.

-Yes, these races are restricted to horses that have been nominated to or are automatically certified for the Maryland Million program.
+Yes, these races are restricted to the progeny of nominated stallions standing in the state.
 Check eligibility here.